bloudermilk/acts_as_async/README.md

     # Self-destruct in 10 minutes
     post.async_in(10.minutes, :destroy)

-If all goes well the above methods should be added to Resque, and executed at around the time you wanted.
 Feel free to async class methods as well:

     Post.async(:destroy_all)
     Post.async_at(1.day.from_now, :destroy_all)